facebook/flow/website/en/docs/types/maybe.md

 layout: guide
 ---

-It's common for JavaScript code to have introduce "optional" values so that you have the option of leaving out the value or passing `null` instead.
+It's common for JavaScript code to introduce "optional" values so that you have the option of leaving out the value or passing `null` instead.

 Using Flow you can use Maybe types for these values.
 Maybe types work with any